varelaerick/Portfolio/index.md

 ## **About Me**

 In 2016 I created my first ecommerce and I had my first contact with Web Analysis.
-Searching how to bring more users to my website I got to know Pay-Per-Click (PPC) advertising and I became a Google Partner specialist on it.
+Searching how to bring more users for my website I got to know Pay-Per-Click (PPC) advertising and I became a Google Partner specialist on it.
 So, I founded the b-block that started providing PPC services and Web Analysis all over Brazil.
-Since 2019, I am studying Data Analytics and Data Science doing projects correlated with my background experiences, looking to bring value to my business, new knowledge and great finds.
+Since 2019, I am studying Data Analytics and Data Science doing projects correlated with my background experiences, looking to bring value for my business, new knowledge and great finds.
 <br/>
 <br/>
 <br/>